-- TEN infographics will be chosen as finalists to be presented virtually
+- EIGHT infographics will be chosen as finalists.
+Notification will be received by March, 2024.

-* Note that all Infographic authors who are invited to showcase their Infographic must be CNS members.
+- Note that all Infographic authors who are chosen as finalists must be CNS members.

-If your infographic has been approved, you will be asked to follow these instructions:
+If your infographic has been selected as a finalist, you will be asked to follow these instructions:

-- You will be assigned a designated time where you will have the opportunity to provide an online, 3-minute elevator pitch on your infographic and answer questions by a panel of experts.
+- You will be assigned a designated time where you will have the opportunity to provide a 3-minute elevator pitch on your infographic and answer questions by a panel of experts.

-- The TOP THREE infographics (as judged by a panel of experts) will be chosen and announced at the virtual 2021 CNS Annual Conference.
+- The TOP THREE infographics (as judged by a panel of experts) will be chosen and announced at the CNS Annual Conference.